Yemen's Houthis Claim Fresh Missile Attack On British Oil Tanker In Red Sea

-SANAA, Feb 18 (NNN-SABA) – Yemen's Houthi group, yesterday claimed responsibility for a missile attack on Friday, against what they described as a British oil tanker in the Red Sea.
+(MENAFN- Famagusta Gazette) Yemen's Houthi group on Saturday claimed responsibility for a missile attack on Friday against what they described as a British oil tanker in the Red Sea.

 “We will not hesitate to expand our attacks in solidarity with the Palestinian people,” the Houthi spokesperson added.

-“The master (of the targeted vessel) reports vessel was attacked by a missile and reports an explosion in close proximity,” the UKMTO said in a statement on social media X.
+“The master (of the targeted vessel) reports vessel was attacked by a missile and reports an explosion in close proximity,” the UKMTO said in a statement on social media X, formerly Twitter.

 The UKMTO noted that the vessel and crew were safe.

-The Houthi attack came simultaneously with the United States' designation of the Houthi group as a“global terrorist organisation,” according to a statement by the White House.
+The Houthi attack came simultaneously with the United States' designation of the Houthi group as a“global terrorist organization,” according to a statement by the White House.

 The designation, which came into force on Friday, will not affect humanitarian works in northern Yemen, according to the statement.

-The U.S.-British coalition has been struggling to deter Houthi attacks on civilian shipping vessels since Nov last year.– NNN-SABA
+The U.S.-British coalition has been struggling to deter Houthi attacks on civilian shipping vessels since November last year. ■

 Legal Disclaimer: